-- 1. Final determination of a true emergency will be at the discretion of the course facilitator. - Participation for online classes is based on posting work in each unit by the required deadlines.
+- 1. Participation for all online courses is based on posting work in each unit by the required deadlines.
 The completion of each unit is Sunday, 11:59 P.M.
 (CST) of the week assigned.
-Failure to post work by the required deadline constitutes as non-participation. - 3.
-A grade of "F" will be assigned to the course and posted to the student's official academic record for any student failing to participate for a two week period during the course whether the weeks are consecutive or inconsecutive. - 4.
-It is the responsibility of the student to communicate to the facilitator any anticipated reasons for nonparticipation due to emergencies, and to complete all assigned work. - 5.
-Faculty is not expected to allow make-up work for nonparticipation. - 6.
-A student cannot request to withdraw from any class in which a grade of "F" has been received for violation of the participation policy.
+Failure to post work by the required deadline constitutes as non-participation. - 2.
+Any student whose cumulative absences exceed the published limit will have a grade of "F" assigned and posted to the student's official academic record. - 3.
+It is the student's responsibility to communicate to the facilitator any anticipated absences, the reason for nonparticipation due to an emergency, and to complete all assigned work. - 4.
+Faculty is not expected to provide make-up work for nonparticipation. - 5.
+The student cannot request a withdrawal from any class in which a grade of "F" has been received for violation of the participation policy. - 6.
+Final determination of a true emergency is at the discretion of the course facilitator.

-GRADES
+GRADES AND GRADING

-(see also "Participation Policy" and "Academic Integrity"
+(see also "Participation Policy" and "Academic Integrity")